 |

-The Stop&Think method enables companies to capture expertise in order to consistently make profitable decisions.
+The Stop&Think method enables organizations to quickly capture, distill, and value knowledge in order to consistently make profitable decisions.

 The increasing complexity of work is causing information breakdown and loss,